 You’re at the store, you see the summer sales, oh, could use a new set of grill tools, and in the basket goes the $20 19-piece grilling tools set.
 Bargain, right?
 But it’ll end up driving you nuts when the handle breaks, the blades bend or they are too short.
 Ouch!

 As in all things, you get what you pay for.
 In general, we say you’re better off ditching the sexy-looking case of 19 items (you do know that 8 of these are corn-holders, right?) and instead spend a little more on three or four utensils of real quality.

-At a Glance: The Best BBQ Tool Sets Discussed in our Guide
+At a Glance: The Best Grilling Tool Sets Discussed in our Guide

 - Alpha Grillers Heavy Duty BBQ Grilling Tools Set